slightknack/rust-abi-wiki/src/intro/what_is_an_ABI.md

 ## What would a stable modular ABI look like for Rust?

 ## What's the difference between an ABI and an API/FFI?
+We can go on all day talking about how *nice* and ABI would be, but after you say (or rather write) the word a couple hundred times, it loses it's meaning and rather encapsulates a set of rather lofty ideals.

+This shouldn't be the case.

+An ABI is something quite simple on the surface level: the memory layout and calling conventions of an executable.
+It can also be used in a broader sense, but it's best to be specific.

+The FFI is the user-code interface the language provides to interact with other executables, which may have a different ABI.
+The FFI forms the transition layer between different ABIs.
+Currently, in Rust the FFI is most likened unto `extern "C"` and `repr(C)`.